Quoth (EP)

-Quoth is a 1993 EP by Richard D. James released under the Polygon Window alias.
+Quoth is an EP by the British electronic music artist Richard D. James released under the alias Polygon Windows.
 It was released through Warp on 22 March 1993.
 The title track is included on the album Surfing on Sine Waves.

 It peaked at number 49 on the UK Singles Chart.
 In 2017, Fact ranked the title track number five in their "50 Best Aphex Twin Tracks of All Time" list, while in 2022, Rolling Stone ranked it number 168 in their "200 Greatest Dance Songs of All Time" list.

 In August 2025, most of the tracks were included as part of an extended edition of Surfing on Sine Waves album.